trufflesecurity/trufflehog/README.md

 Improvements:
-support for private orgs -- done support for reporting pubclic repos in private orgs  -- wip more custom patterns -- wip support for gitrob filenames -- wip
+support for private orgs -- done support for reporting public repos in private orgs  -- wip more custom patterns -- wip support for gitrob filenames -- wip add web interface which allows it to be run as a service -- done add unit tests for all functionality --wip add dockerfile so it can be run as a web service -- wip https://hub.docker.com/r/jazzdd/alpine-flask/ slack support -- done

 # Truffle Hog
 Searches through git repositories for secrets, digging deep into commit history and branches.
 This is effective at finding secrets accidentally committed.